rtortori/cisco-c3-tetration-injector/README.md

 (Openstack not supported at present time)
 - CloudCenter Repository should be writable using sftp
 - Repository password will be stored in clear text
+- In Tetration, you are required to have at least an existing scope bound with a VRF.
+You are also required to preconfigure a sensor profile

 Tested platforms:
 - CloudCenter 4.8 CCO running Centos7 (virtual appliance downloaded from cisco.com)